JoannaTan/SoVaTSiC/README.md

 ## PART 1: To perform quality control of single cell data

-**Input files required**
-1. Config file.
-An example config file (exampleQC.config) is given.

-2. Flagstat file.
+Step 1.
+Generate the flagstat file.
 This file consist of the mapping statistics, percentage of genome covered information and read depth information which can be obtained from GATK DepthofCoverage Tool.

 *To generate the flagstat file*